The Messenger of Prayers: The Sacred Legend of the Native Eagle

 Above the clouds.

-It is said that he is the only one who can approach the face of the Sun without getting burned.
+It is said that it is the only one who can approach the face of the Sun without burning.

 When humans entrust their prayers to the eagle, it carries them into the silence of the sky.

-And when its wings descend again, something has changed.
+And when its wings descend, something has changed.

 But in the heart of the one who prayed.

-Eagle feathers are considered sacred in several cultures.
+Eagle feathers are considered sacred in many cultures.

 Receiving one is one of the greatest honors.